wemgl/edu-errstrat-go-code/exercises/non-retryable-error-types/README.md

 Now that the exception from the `ProcessCreditCard` Activity is no longer set to non-retryable, anyone who is running your Activity code may decide how to handle the failure.
-In this case, imagine you have decided that you do not want the Activity to retry upon failure -- but you don't want to "hardcode" it to non-retryable as in Exercise 1.
+In this case, imagine you have decided that you do not want the Activity to retry upon failure -- but you don't want to "hardcode" it to be non-retryable as in Exercise 1.
 In this part of the exercise, you will configure a Retry Policy to disallow this using non-retryable error types.